maliceio/malice-av/avg/README.md

   --version, -v	print the version

 Commands:
-  help	Shows a list of commands or help for one command
+  update	Update virus definitions help	  Shows a list of commands or help for one command

 Run 'avg COMMAND --help' for more information on a command.
 ```